 So here we have what will be two recurring features of the Horror Top Trumps - firstly a vague generic name, and secondly the sneaking suspicion we've seen this somewhere before...
 And in nearly all cases, that second intuitive feeling will be quite correct, for the unknown artist clearly copied from a great many sources to populate these packs of horror!

 Now this fuggly fella will not doubt rings bells for the legions of us who got a good scare as nippers from this movie - George Pal's The Time Machine (1960)

 Yes, you remember now!
 It's a bloody Morlock!
-Granted the Horror Top Trumps version has dyed its hard and donned what appears to be some kind of sheepskin jerking but you're not fooling anyone, sunshine!
+Granted the Horror Top Trumps version has dyed its hair and donned what appears to be some kind of sheepskin jerkin, but you're not fooling anyone, sunshine!
 The freaky three fingered hands, and that squashed fizzog with snaggly choppers are unmistakable for anyone terrified by the last section of that classic SF movie.
-And look it's even brazenly brandishing a whip - and we all remember you lashing poor old Rod Taylor!
+And look it's even brazenly brandishing a whip - and we all remember you lashing poor old Rod Taylor that!

 We got you bang to rights sonny, now back the far reaches of future time with you "Alien Creature"!
 Now then, onto the next exhibit in our rogue's gallery...

 Here we have The Beast, who thanks to a high Horror Rating was a good card to have handy!
 Heh!
 Heh!
 Heh!
 Now who the blood-spurting appendage belongs to we will sadly never know, but there's been a few good guesses to The Beast itself's identity.